 Don't ask us if we go by a different name, just get our damn names correctly.— COBA (@cobamoney) April 11, 2019

-When I ask things like “are there gender neutral bathrooms?”, don’t laugh.— security gremlin (@jessica_schalz) April 10, 2019
+When I ask things like “are there gender neutral bathrooms?”, don’t laugh.— security gremlin and also an alien (@jessica_schalz) April 10, 2019

 Don't ask if they have kids, want kids, are planning kids, or are currently pregnant.— Tanya Janca (@shehackspurple) April 11, 2019